-Enter the beautiful oasis of Shambhala Fields, the nurturing soul of Lost Paradise.
-With an eclectic programme of activities including yoga, talks, workshops, healing arts and indigenous experiences, discover a world beyond the music line-up with a broad range of activities morning through to night to keep your mind & body stimulated.
+Enter Shambhala Fields, the nourishing soul of Lost Paradise.
+With a diverse programme of activities including yoga, talks, workshops, healing arts and indigenous experiences, Shambhala is a world unto itself.

-Fueled by the power of inspiration & stimulation, our wellness programme will include yoga, meditation, bodywork and ceremonies with some of the best coaches in the business to rejuvenate, educate and restore your body & mind.
+Be inspired and stimulated by our wellness programme, including yoga, meditation, bodywork and ceremonies with some of Australia’s finest teachers.
+Rejuvenate, educate and restore your body & mind.

-Exchanging ideas is at the core of our mission.
-Enter the world of fascinating stories, talks, debates and live interview from artists, experts and boundary-pushing thinkers.
-From sustainability and mental health, to the science of ants & bees, this is a place where curiosity is key.
+The exchange of ideas is a core pillar of our Lost Paradise ethos.
+Enter a world of fascinating stories, talks, debates and live interviews with artists, experts and boundary-pushing thinkers touching on everything from sustainability to mental health, science, technology and everything in between.
+This is a place where curiosity is key.

 Shambhala Fields also features a cultural program completely orchestrated by First Nation Australians.
 It focuses on presenting an authentic, contemporary Aboriginal experience through song, story-telling, yidaki meditation and Indigenous wisdom.
 Here, the First Nation peoples share their rich spiritual and cultural creativity with artists from other cultural backgrounds, crafting a fusion of customs and artistic expression.